-JAMES ODERMANN INCUMBENT CANDIDATE DISTRICT 1
+JAMES ODERMANN - INCUMBENT CANDIDATE DISTRICT 1

 James Odermann farms in northwestern McLean County near Parshall.
-Odermann currently represents District 1 for the past nine years on McLean Electric Cooperative's (MEC) board of directors.
-He is seeking reelection because he wants to be part of the direction MEC takes in the many challenging new and existing issues that confront the electric industry.
+James currently represents District 1 for the past nine years on McLean Electric Cooperative's (MEC) board of directors.
+James is seeking re-election because he wants to be part of the direction MEC takes in the many challenging new and existing issues that confront the electric industry.

-Odermann has served on the MEC Member Advisory Board as well as the Operation Round Up board.
-He is active in other community organizations, including the St. Bridget Church council, as the township clerk for Cremerville Township and on the Parshall Area Community Foundation.
-He has also been on the school board and served on the local volunteer fire department and first responders.
+James has served on the McLean Electric member advisory board as well as the Operation Round Up board.
+He is active in other community organizations, including the St. Bridget Church council, as the township clerk for Cremerville Township, and Parshall Area Community Foundation.
+He has also been on the school board, served on the local volunteer fire department and first responders.

 He attended Dickinson State University and earned a Bachelor of Science in business administration.
-He is married to Leslie, who is retired after 30 years of teaching.
-They have four children: daughters, Jayma and Rayessa, who are both registered nurses in Bismarck; a son, Myles, who is an attorney in New York City; and a son, Tyson, who is a second-year economics major at Yale University.
+James is married to Leslie who is retired after 30 years of teaching.
+They have four children: daughters, Jayma and Rayessa, who are both Registered Nurses in Bismarck; son Myles, who is an attorney in NYC; son Tyson, who is a second-year economics major at Yale University.
 James and Leslie have also been blessed with seven grandchildren.

-James enjoys hunting, working with his dogs, golf and reading.
+James enjoys hunting, working with his dogs, golf, and reading.
 Most importantly, James enjoys spending time with his family.